Mailman (City Letter Carrier)

 Ref below.
 Started after sub carrier removed from my route 4 not delivering my catalogs.
 Reg carrier did this 2x.
 Other carrier(union rep) put something back in bag & went on.
 Not receive Red/White Kroger coupons 5/24.
 Time 2 write US Senator again

-Asked by Just Me almost 9 years ago
+Asked by Just Me about 9 years ago

 I can't really comment on any specifics that are happening with regards to your mail delivery.
 I do agree 100% that you should be receving every piece of mail that a mailer has paid for you to get.
 This would include any mailing that isn't addressed but goes to each address on the route and is labeled "postal customer".
 As I've stated before I'm sure it goes on at the PO where I work as well.
 From top to bottom there are some apathetic and lazy employees.
 Please do write to your US Senator or the USPS Office of the Inspector General (OIG) and make a report of what you believe is happening.
 I would first take it up with your local post office but that could prove fruitless.